Earith: Culture and community

 The village has a post office, a Tandoori takeaway, a barber’s shop, one public house (The Crown) and a school.
 The village does not have a parish church.

-What was once the National School has been converted into flats, and the Wesleyan chapel, erected in 1828, is now a private house.
+What was once the National School has been converted into flats, and the Wesleyan Methodist chapel, erected in 1828, is now a private house.
 The village is home to a marina, and during winter months ice skating is popular at nearby Bury Fen.
 Both activities are depicted in the village sign.
 A bandy statue has been erected at a pond in the village, as Bluntisham-cum-Earith is at the core of bandy history.

 Two large lakes were formed to the north of the village during gravel quarrying in the 1960s.
 Today the site is home to a fishery.

 Transport

+Active Transport

+The long-distance footpath the Ouse Valley Way links the village with Stretham (11 mi) and St Ives (6 mi).
+The footpath covers (150 mi) in total between the source of the River Great Ouse at Syresham and its mouth in The Wash near King's Lynn.

+A cycle path running along the route of the A1123 (and through Needingworth village) links Earith with St Ives (5.2 mi) along a wide path suitable for cycles.

+Rail

 The village was connected to the railway network in 1865, with a railway station located to the east of the village, in an area named Earith Bridge, on the Ely and St Ives Railway.
 Passenger services were discontinued in 1931, and the Earith section of railway was closed in 1958.
+Nothing remains of the railway station at Earith Bridge however stone plinths that used to carry the railway over the River Great Ouse and a flood plain that runs alongside it can still be seen from the Ouse Valley Way footpath.